 To report the abuse, you can:

-- Report it to the nursing home administrators, if you believe they can help; or
+- Report it to the nursing home administrators, if you believe they can help

 We can often help victims and their families collect compensation for the damages—including pain and suffering—they endured.
 However, these cases can be especially complex.
 We need to quickly determine exactly how the abuse occurred and who the liable parties are.

 Nursing homes and other similar care facilities must follow strict state regulations and federal laws.
-There are also numerous areas of law involved in many of these cases, including contracts, medical malpractice, personal injury, and sometimes premises liability.
+Numerous areas of law are also involved in many of these cases, including contracts, medical malpractice, West Palm Beach personal injury, and sometimes premises liability.
 Our attorneys have experience dealing with these types of cases and can successfully navigate the claims process, no matter how complex it becomes.